-EDP Renewables (EDPR) is the 3rd largest renewable energy company in the United States, is leveraging technology to harness the power of big data, with efforts resulting in more than $200 million in ROI in the first 24 months of implementation.
+EDP Renewables (EDPR) is the 3rd largest renewable energy company in the United States.
+It is leveraging technology to harness the power of big data.
+All with efforts resulting in more than $200 million in ROI in the first 24 months of implementation.

-Until recently, EDPR — the owner of 29 wind farms — was struggling to integrate external and internal data that it collected [weather patterns, energy grid information, turbine performance.
+EDPR is the owner of 29 wind farms.
+It was struggling to integrate external and internal data that it collected.
+This data was weather patterns, energy grid information, turbine performance.
 They wanted to get smart and integrate this data within its systems.

 That’s when the company turned to Appian, a platform for custom software development, to create the COBRA (COllaBoRAtion) system, a company-wide initiative that enables:

-Prioritization: Analyzes real-time data for issues encountered in order to determine an issue’s ability to affect the company’s bottom line, thus enabling transparent decision making about resource allocation.
+Prioritization: Analyzes real-time data for issues encountered.
+All in order to determine an issue’s ability to affect the company’s bottom line.

 Geographic Dispersion & Department Specialization: Allows collaboration and assigns internal resources for wind turbine issues, allowing departments to weigh in on the ramifications (technical, engineering, wind resource assessment, environmental, safety, procurement, legal, regulatory, and others) of problems, as well as potential solutions.